Celeste

 Cersai: Photograph selected for International Exhibition in Bologna, by Ceramics of Italy

 Celeste’s art work has been exhibited or been in publications in Chicago, Minnesota, Detroit, New York, Washington DC and in private collections.
-Her sculptured ornament was selected and displayed on the Clinton's the White House Christmas Tree.
-Her Baseball series was exhibited in a Woodward Gallery in Detroit Michigan as part of the LTU faculty exhibit.
-AIA Huron Valley exhibited her work as part of a Sukkah exhibit in Birmingham, Michigan.
+Past exhibits include: Her sculptured ornament was selected and displayed on the Clinton's the White House Christmas Tree.
+Her Baseball series was exhibited in a Woodward Gallery in Detroit Michigan as part of the Lawrence Technologicay University faculty exhibit.
+AIA Huron Valley exhibited her Sukkah sculpture in Birmingham, Michigan.